 - 5.1 The Operator shall ensure that the combustion plant and arrestment plant serving the woodworking machinery is serviced at least once in every 12 month period to ensure sound operation.
 Details of the servicing or maintenance shall be recorded in the log book kept in accordance with condition 4.13. - 5.2 Effective preventative maintenance shall be employed on all plant and equipment concerned with the control of emissions to air.
 Essential spares and consumables such as replacement filter bags shall be readily available within 3 working days to rectify break downs rapidly. - 5.3 The Operator shall ensure that a visual inspection of all arrestment plant and associated ductwork is carried out at least once per month period under normal operating conditions, for any signs of wear, tear or damage.
 Any defects shall be repaired as soon as possible to ensure sound operation and prevent emissions to atmosphere.
 Details of the checks of any repair work shall be recorded in the log book kept in accordance with condition 4.13. - 5.4 The Operator shall ensure that the filters in the arrestment plant serving the woodworking machinery shall be replaced at least once in every 4 year period unless there is a continuous monitor or where practice and records can demonstrate that replacement is not necessary. - 5.5 The Operator shall keep a schedule of maintenance with regard to all plant, buildings and the equipment concerned with the control of emissions to air.
-It shall be made available to Sheffield City Council Environmental Protection Service upon request.
-The Operator shall keep a record of maintenance regarding pollution control equipment and conveyor systems which shall be made available for inspection by the Environmental Protection Service at Sheffield City Council. - 5.6 Where fitted, a six monthly summary of automatically recorded alarm events from the continuous indicative monitor and datalogger shall be forwarded to Sheffield City Council's Environmental Protection Service, within 2 weeks of the end of the period.
+It shall be made available to the Regulator upon request.
+The Operator shall keep a record of maintenance regarding pollution control equipment and conveyor systems which shall be made available for inspection by the Regulator. - 5.6 A six monthly summary of recorded particulate data and automatically recorded alarm events from the continuous indicative monitor and datalogger shall be forwarded to the Regulator, within 2 weeks of the end of the period.
 The reports shall show all alarm events and the steps taken to investigate the alarm events and any remedial action taken.

-The first summary is required by 1st April 2017. - 5.7 Where fitted, the continuous indicative monitor and data logger shall be calibrated annually and maintained in accordance with the manufacturer's recommendations.
+5.7 The continuous indicative monitor and data logger shall be calibrated annually and maintained in accordance with the manufacturer's recommendations.
 Details of all maintenance and calibration shall be recorded in accordance with condition 4.13 of this permit.